 How to Create a Custom Formula in Excel (2 Practical Examples)

-While working in Excel or making custom worksheets for business analysis, we may need to create a custom formula of our own.
-Despite all the functions provided by Excel, we may need to create one to get our job done.
-Excel lets you create your own functions by using the VBA Programming Codes.
+Despite all the built-in functions provided by Excel, we may need to create a different function to get our job done.
+Excel lets us create our own functions by using VBA Programming Code.
 In this article, we will provide a step-by-step methodology to create a custom formula in Excel.

-Watch Video – Create a Custom Formula in Excel
+Watch the Video – Create a Custom Formula in Excel

-In this section of the article, we will learn two suitable examples for creating a custom formula in Excel.
-Let’s say we have the Price List for Items in ABC Store as our dataset.
+Suppose we have the Price List for Items in ABC Store as our dataset.
 In the dataset, we have the Stock amount and Unit Price of Items in the store.
-Our goal is to create a custom function to calculate the Total Prices.
+We’ll create a custom function to calculate the Total Prices.

 how to create a custom formula in excel

-1. Creating a Custom Formula to Find Total Price in Excel
+Example 1 – Creating a Custom Formula to Find the Total Price in Excel

-• Firstly, click on the Customized Quick Access Toolbar.
+• Click on the Customized Quick Access Toolbar.

-• After that, from the drop-down, click on the More Commands option.
+• From the drop-down, click on the More Commands option.

 Finding Total Price Using Custom Formula in Excel

-• Now, in the Excel Options dialogue box, go to the Customize Ribbon tab.
+• In the Excel Options dialog box, go to the Customize Ribbon tab.

-• Then, check the box of the Developer field.
+• Check the box of the Developer field.

 Enable Developer Option to create a custom formula in Excel